a-h/go-sql-driver-rds-credentials/README.md

   * See `/test/main.go` for an example which uses the connector instead of passing a DSN directly to `db.Open`.
 * /store
   * Uses the AWS SDK to load secrets and to cache them locally as per the Java example provided by AWS.
 It also unmarshals the RDS secrets stored in AWS Secrets Manager back into a DSN for use with the Go MySQL driver.
+  * The contents of the `cmd` directory contain an example of retrieving secrets from AWS.
 * /test
   * Contains an example of connecting to MySQL using the connector, but with a file-based implementation of the credential store (instead of using the AWS SDK).